AgoraLycosTradingLab/S-Curve-Model/README.md

 # S-Curve-Model
 This is a very strict Gompertz/Bass stock screener, 99% of the time no stock selection.
+If you want one rule: run every Friday after market close, and run an extra cycle during peak earnings weeks.
 Takes about 15 minutes to go through the stock universe

 Builds a filtered stock universe (S&amp;P500+Nasdaq), pulls yfinance fundamentals/market data, computes S-curve fits (Gompertz/Bass) when possible, otherwise no selection, assigns lifecycle stage, creates composite + valuation score, ranks stocks, applies policy/risk filters, and outputs portfolio weights + diagnostics.